 Albania, June 2010

-Tirana still has a very east-European feel to it, mainly due to its Stalinist architecture (very few old buildings remain) and Eighties fashions, but it’s developing rapidly.
-In fact, I only saw one horse and cart in the town centre.
-The bars along Deshmoret e 4 Shkurti (near the Hotel President) seem pretty lively if rather commercial.
+Tirana still has a very east-European feel to it, mainly due to the Stalinist architecture (very few older buildings remain) and the 80s fashions, but it’s developing rapidly.
+I only saw the one horse and cart in the city centre.
+The bars along Deshmoret e 4 Shkurti (near the Hotel President) seem pretty lively but rather commercial.

 There are lots of good restaurants in Tirana but most seem to only have Italian or international food as local people tend to want something different to what they get at home.
 I did manage to track down a couple of places selling traditional Albanian dishes though:

 Era (Intermediate A), Ismail Qemali, (between Vaso Pasha and Sami Frasheri)